Warm-starting quantum optimization: Warm-start Quantum Opti mi za tion

 On noisy quantum hardware it seems appealing to use the WS-RQAOA with the strongest available relaxations \cite{lasserre2001global, lasserre2006convergent, ghaddar2011second} in the classical pre-processing.
 However, higher-order relaxations within these hierarchies \cite{lasserre2001global,lasserre2006convergent,ghaddar2011second} require a run-time of the classical SDP solver which is super-polynomial in the number $n$ of integral decision variables in \eqref{eqn:qubo} and the order in the hierarchy \cite{lasserre2001global,lasserre2006convergent,ghaddar2011second}.
 Therefore, we limit ourselves to the use of WS-RQAOA with the basic \eqref{eq:SDP} relaxation, whose value can be approximated classically to any fixed precision in polynomial time.

 In contrast, one could extend the use of the continuous-valued solution $c^*$ of the \eqref{eqn:relaxed} relaxation to either the solution $Y^*$ of the basic \eqref{eq:SDP} relaxation, or its strengthened variants \cite{lasserre2006convergent,lasserre2001global}, when preparing the initial state.
 However, this may require more qubits than would be practical in the near-term.
-For example, a na\"ive approach to prepare the initial state would utilize $\Theta(n^2)$ and $\Omega(n^2)$ qubits to represent the optimum $Y^*$ of the basic \eqref{eq:SDP} relaxation and its strengthened variants, respectively \cite{Note3}.
+For example, a na\"ive approach to prepare the initial state would utilize $\Theta(n^2)$ and $\Omega(n^2)$ qubits to represent the optimum $Y^*$ of the basic \eqref{eq:SDP} relaxation and its strengthened variants, respectively\footnote{While more elaborate representations of the matrix have been proposed \cite{van2020quantum,brandao2019quantum}, it is not yet clear how to implement the related oracles in practice.}.
 At the same time, strong performance guarantees would be readily available for such variants of warm-started quantum optimization.
 For example, consider representing the matrix-valued solution of a \eqref{eq:SDP} relaxation in a $O(n^2)$-qubit initial state, applying a parametrized quantum circuit that allows for the identity in the unitary representation, at least for some choice of its parameters, and then, measuring the qubit register.
 This can be seen as a randomized-rounding algorithm, and one can hence analyze the quality of the measured output.

 A recently-proposed \cite{abbasi2020sticky} avenue for the analysis of such randomized-rounding algorithms utilizes the Sticky Brownian Motion \cite{karlin1981second}, a well-known concept in Stochastic Analysis, possibly with a slowdown due to the use of a speed-function \cite{abbasi2020sticky}, as explained in Appendix \ref{sec:an}.
 In the case of a \eqref{eq:SDP} warm start, one can obtain approximation guarantees for rounded solutions that match the best guarantees available classically in polynomial time, see Appendix \ref{sec:an}.